 S.1.6.2.1.
 Transaction Information. - In the event of a power loss, the information needed to complete any transaction in progress at the time of the power loss (such as the quantity and unit price, or sales price) shall be determinable for at least 15 minutes at the dispenser or at the console if the console is accessible to the customer.
-[Nonretroactive as of January 1, 1983]

 S.1.6.2.2.
 User Information. - The device memory shall retain information on the quantity of fuel dispensed and the sales price totals during power loss.
-[Nonretroactive as of January 1, 1983]